lwdsw/Kiln/app/EULA.md

 ## 7. NO WARRANTY

-THE WEBSITE AND THE SERVICES ARE PROVIDED "AS IS."
+THE APP, WEBSITE AND THE SERVICES ARE PROVIDED "AS IS."
 WE DISCLAIM ALL REPRESENTATIONS, WARRANTIES AND CONDITIONS, EITHER EXPRESS, IMPLIED, STATUTORY, INCLUDING ANY IMPLIED WARRANTIES OR CONDITIONS OF MERCHANTABILITY, MERCHANTABLE QUALITY, NON-INFRINGEMENT, TITLE, SATISFACTORY QUALITY OR FITNESS FOR A PARTICULAR PURPOSE.
 WE WILL NOT BE LIABLE FOR ANY USER CONTENT.

 ## 8. TRADEMARKS